Masks are required to be worn indoors and outdoors if you are away from your home.

 Learn ways to protect yourself financially during the COVID-19 outbreak.
 The Pennsylvania Department of Banking and Securities has developed a list of financial resources for Pennsylvania consumers affected by the coronavirus.
 We will add to this list as more resources become available.

-Important: Recent legislation, HR 748, CARES Act, includes provisions concerning reporting of information to Credit Report Agencies (Equifax, Experian, Trans Union), and non-negative reporting for workout arrangements between borrowers and lenders during the COVID-19 outbreak.
+Important: The CARES Act includes provisions concerning reporting of information to Credit Report Agencies (Equifax, Experian, Trans Union), and non-negative reporting for workout arrangements between borrowers and lenders during the COVID-19 outbreak.
 This provision only extends to agreements between both parties and does not extend to any non-noticed, missed or delinquent payments.

 When pursuing an accommodation or alternative payment agreement, be sure to understand the terms and nature of the workout agreement.
 Forbearance of a debt is not debt forgiveness and you should inquire if interest will accrue.